MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Conclusion

 \section{Conclusion}

-In conclusion, our method, \shortname, introduced a novel articulated 3D Gaussians representation, which successfully bridge the gap between the accurate modeling of contacts in hand-object interactions and the limitations of current data capturing techniques.
-The creation of \DatasetName, with its extensive multi-view data from 53 cameras, offers an unprecedented level of detail and accuracy, covering a wide range of scenes, subjects, and frames.
-Overall, \shortname demonstrates remarkable potential for advancing the fields of robotics, mixed reality, and activity recognition, offering new possibilities for the development of more agile and accurate robotic systems and enhanced virtual interaction experiences.
+In this work, we proposed \shortname, which introduced a novel articulated 3D Gaussians representation, which successfully bridge the gap between the accurate modeling of contacts in hand-object interactions and the limitations of current data capturing techniques.
+We introduced \DatasetName, an extensive multi-view dataset captured from 50+ cameras, which offers an unprecedented level of detail and accuracy, covering a wide range of scenes, subjects, and frames.
+Overall, \shortname demonstrates remarkable potential in advancing the fields of robotics, mixed reality, and activity recognition, enabling the creation of more accurate robotic systems and enhanced virtual interactions.

-\parahead{Limitations} While our focus in this paper was on accurate contact estimation, we did not focus on multiple hands or non-rigid objects.
+\parahead{Limitations and Future Work} While our focus in this paper was on accurate contact estimation, we recognize that the complexity of hand dynamics in everyday life extends far beyond what we have explored.
+Our current focus has been on modeling single-hand grasping with static objects, without delving into the pose-dependent non-linear deformation caused by skin stretching.
+Additionally, hand-object manipulation for longer time-frames is unaddressed in this work and can be a interesting direction for future works.
 We also observe that there is room for improvement in the metrics we propose for future work.
+We also acknowledge the complexity and limited accessibility of our capture setup which motivates us to make dataset publicly available. \\

-\parahead{Acknowledgements} This work was supported by NSF CAREER grant \#2143576, a gift from Meta Reality Labs, NSF CloudBank, and an AWS Cloud Credits award.
+\parahead{Acknowledgements} This work was supported by NSF CAREER grant \#2143576, ONR DURIP grant N00014-23-1-2804, ONR grant N00014-22-1-259, a gift from Meta Reality Labs, and an AWS Cloud Credits award.
+We would like to thank George Konidaris, Stefanie Tellex, and Dingxi Zhang.
+Additionally, we thank Bank of Baroda for partially funding Chandradeep's travel expenses.

 {

 }